henspace/text2lesson-docs/docs/learning-trail/slideshows.md

 So what does _Text2Lesson_ do?

-It turns the introduction into a slideshow.
+Because the first introduction has no question, it becomes a slideshow.

 You saw how to edit a lesson in [changing an example lesson](changing-an-example-lesson.md), so now try adding an introduction to the lesson, but with no associated question.
-If you want, you can copy and paste the text below into a lesson and see what it does.
+If you want, you can copy and paste the text below into the lesson and see what it does.

 ```
 (i) Turning and turning in the widening gyre